 Note: there are also APIs available for bulk load.
-For a native application you would use the ODBC API, which is very close to what the BCP command offers.
-There is also a bulk-load API in OLE DB, but given that OLE DB is deprecated for access to SQL Server, this is nothing you should consider.
-For a .NET application there is the SqlBulkCopy class which is a yet an implementation of the bulk-load concept.
+For a native application you would use the ODBC API, which is very close to what the BCP command offers both for import and export.
+There is also a bulk-load API in OLE DB, but it seems more complex to use, and it only supports import.
+For a .NET application there is the SqlBulkCopy class which is a yet another implementation of the bulk-load concept.
 However, I am not covering any of the APIs in this article.

 This article is full of small example files.
 The contents of the files is displayed within the article, and they are also available in the archive bulkload.zip.
 If you want to play with the examples, you need to download and extract this archive.
 You cannot copy and paste from the text in the article, as you need to get the exact bytes.
 You can extract the files wherever you want, but C:\temp\bulkload is a good choice, since all example scripts in this article use this folder.